 The Poster Session allows presenters to highlight their projects and discuss results with colleagues.
 Continuing this year is the ever-popular 5-minute ‘soap-box’ talks.
-All poster abstracts or summaries on any topic are to be submitted online to the Poster Session.
+All poster abstracts are to be submitted online to the Poster Session.

 Geoscience and Environmental Science Research

-Chairs: Beth Fischer (NTGS-GNWT) and Edith Martel (NTGS-GNWT)
+Chairs: Bernadette Knox (NTGS-GNWT) and Edith Martel (NTGS-GNWT)

-Once again this session will highlight a variety of mineral prospects in the NWT and Nunavut, summarize mineral-exploration activity that took place in both territories over the past year, and provide the latest results of geoscience research and mapping projects in the NWT and Nunavut.
+This session will highlight a variety of mineral prospects in Northwest Territories and Nunavut, summarise mineral-exploration activity that took place in both territories over the past year, and provide the latest results of geoscience research and mapping projects in Northwest Territories and Nunavut.
 Presentations from government, academia, and industry are welcome.

 Chairs: Barrett Elliott (NTGS-GNWT) and Scott Cairns (NTGS-GNWT)

 With the first diamond mines nearing middle life, exploration for new diamond resources is also becoming more mature.
-A depressed exploration market around the world has slowed diamond exploration in the Northwest Territories for several years.
-Now exploration financings are showing signs of recovery, and diamonds are returning as an exploration target of choice in the NWT.
-This session will explore the state of existing mines and producers, as well as showcase the latest diamond exploration projects and techniques at play in the Territories.
+A depressed exploration market around the world has slowed diamond exploration in Northwest Territories for several years.
+Now exploration financings are showing signs of recovery, and diamonds are returning as an exploration target of choice in Northwest Territories.
+This session will explore the state of existing mines and producers, as well as showcase the latest diamond research, exploration projects, and techniques at play in the territories.